kyorohiro/hello_ymfm/README.md

 - To create documentation that helps anyone understand the YM2612 chip.
 - To create documentation that helps anyone embed YM2612 audio in a browser app or game.

+This repository also provides YM2612 WebAssembly modules and JavaScript interfaces for browser-side use.

 Current repository status:

 - Provides a WebAssembly build and JavaScript interface for YM2612.